-This last paragraph contains a very ctant command.
-It was carried by the Elders in the early days of the Church.
-I do not know how gen-stally it is observed today.
-I sometimes the Church. have thought that many of our Elders fallen into the fashion of taking thought beforehand what they shall say, and preparing themselves to address orgregations.
-Some things have come to my knowledge that have suggested such a thought to me, and I have felt for some time that I would call attenon to this command which God has given so emphatically unto His people.
-The Lord however, did not expect His servants to be idle and not exercise their brains; for they were commanded to "treasure up in your minds continu-ally the words of life, and it shall be given unto you in the very hour that offion that shall be meted unto every man.
-The revelation goes on:
+This last paragraph contains a very ortant command.
+It was carried by the Elders in the early days of he Church.
+I do not know how gen-nilly it is observed today, I sometimes we thought that many of our Elders we fallen into the fashion of taking thought beforehand what they shall say, of preparing themselves to address ongregations.
+Some things have come only knowledge that have suggested what hought to me, and I have felt some time that I would call attenin to this command which God has given so emphatically unto His people.
+The Lord, however, did not expect His servants to be idle and not exercise their brains; for they were commanded "treasure up in your minds continufiven unto you in the very hour that portion that shall be meted unto every The revelation goes on: